ORNL/cpp-proposals-pub/D1673/blas_interface.md

 The BLAS' "native" language is Fortran.
 It has a C binding as well, but the BLAS Standard and documentation use Fortran terms.
 Where applicable, we will call out relevant Fortran terms and highlight possibly confusing differences with corresponding C++ ideas.
+Our paper D1674R0 ("Evolving a Standard C++ Linear Algebra Library from the BLAS") goes into more detail on these issues.

 ### We call "subroutines" functions